JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/object-oriented_programming_and_object-oriented_design/object-oriented_design_introduction.md

 sidebar_position: 4
 ---

-# 4. OBJECT-ORIENTED DESIGN INTRODUCTION
+# 4. Object-oriented Design Introduction

 Object-oriented design is the process of planning a system of **interacting objects** for the purpose of solving a **software problem**.
 It is one approach to software design.